klutchell/balena-nextcloud/README.md

 # balena-nextcloud

-nextcloud stack for aarch64 on balenaCloud
+nextcloud stack for balenaCloud

 ## Requirements

-* RaspberryPi3, RaspberryPi4, or a similar aarch64 device supported by BalenaCloud
+* RaspberryPi3, RaspberryPi4, or a similar device supported by BalenaCloud
-* Custom domain name with Cloudflare DNS (eg. nextcloud.mydomain.com)
+* Custom domain name with with configurable subdomains (eg. nextcloud.mydomain.com)
+* a USB drive with an ext4 partition labeled `NEXTCLOUD` (it will be auto mounted on boot)

 ## Getting Started